afterxleep/afterxleep.github.io/_posts/2020-02-14-last-day-at-endava.md

   - updates
 ---

-Today is my last day here.
+After two years, today is my last day here.

 As in any other job, there were ups and downs; difficult conversations, decisions and problems to solve but also a great number of learning opportunities, challenges, and a handful of new friends.